-CONSTRUCTION OF 2 ATTACHED RESIDENTIAL UNITS AT 2695 MISSION BOULEVARD, CITY OF SAN DIEGO
+CONSTRUCTION OF 40 ATTACHED RESIDENTIAL UNITS WITH LEASABLE COMMERCIAL SPACE AT 2957-85 C STREET.
+CITY OF SAN DIEGO

-Description of Project: Based on plans submitted to the ALUC, the project proposes the construction of 2 attached, three-story residential units on a property of 3,720 square feet.
-The application was deemed complete by ALUC staff on September 20, 2017.
+Description of Project: Based on plans submitted to the ALUC by the City of San Diego, the project proposes the construction of 40 attached residential units in three stories over an underground parking garage and 4,933 square feet of leasable commercial space on a property of 0.8 acres.
+The application was deemed complete by ALUC staff on October 10, 2017.

-Noise Contours: The proposed project is located within the 60-65 decibel Community Noise Equivalent Level (dB CNEL) noise contour.
+Noise Contours: The proposed project is located within the 65-70 decibel Community Noise Equivalent Level (dB CNEL) noise contour.
 (See the attached map.)
-The ALUCP identifies residential uses located within the 60-65 dB CNEL noise contour as conditionally compatible with airport uses, provided that the residences are sound attenuated to 45 dB CNEL interior noise level.
+The ALUCP identifies retail uses located with the 65-70 dB CNEL noise contour as compatible and residential uses located within the 65-70 dB CNEL noise contour as conditionally compatible with airport uses, provided that the residences are sound attenuated to 45 dB CNEL interior noise level.
+The ALUCP requires that an avigation easement for aircraft noise and height be recorded with the County Recorder.

-Airspace Protection Surfaces: The height of the proposed project structures will be 30 feet above ground level.
+Airspace Protection Surfaces: The maximum height of the proposed project structure will be 49 feet above ground level.
 The proposed project is located outside the SDIA Threshold Siting Surface (TSS).
 The proposed project is in compliance with the ALUCP airspace protection surfaces because the project sponsor has certified that notice of construction is not required to the Federal Aviation Administration (FAA) because the project is located within an urbanized area, is substantially shielded by existing structures or natural terrain, and cannot reasonably have an adverse effect on air navigation.